Effective Date: May 1, 2015

 We may use your Confidential Personal Information to provide you with and manage the products and services you request, communicate with you to maintain good customer relations or to suggest new products and services that may be of interest, personalize the content we deliver, conduct industry or consumer surveys, manage, improve and troubleshoot our network and services, enforce our Terms of Service, or for any purpose otherwise permitted or required by law.

-When you want to set up an account with U.S. Cellular, in order to determine your credit worthiness, we use some of your Confidential Personal Information to request a credit report from a credit-reporting agency, as specified in the U.S. Cellular Service Agreement.
+When you want to set up an account with U.S. Cellular, in order to determine your credit worthiness, some of your Confidential Personal Information is used to request a credit report from a credit-reporting agency, as specified in the U.S. Cellular Service Agreement.

 There may be instances when U.S. Cellular may access or disclose Confidential Personal Information without notice or your consent in order to: (i) investigate, protect or defend the legal rights or property of U.S. Cellular, its Affiliates and others (including enforcement of our agreements); (ii) protect the safety and security of customers or members of the public including acting in urgent circumstances; (iii) protect against fraud or for risk management purposes; or (iv) comply with the law or legal process such as a subpoena.